cpmpercussion/homepage/_lab/01-join.md

 ![teaching a group]({{site.baseurl}}/assets/images/teaching/bela-workshop-header.jpg)

-## Research Students
+## PhD/MPhil Research Students

-I supervise and co-supervise PhD and Master's students at the ANU and at University of Oslo.
+I supervise PhD, Master, and Honours students at the ANU and at University of Oslo.
 My previous students' published work is [listed here]({% link _lab/graduates.md %}).
+You can see my [current students on my lab page]({% link _lab/index.md %}).

+My students have gone on to work at Google, Seeing Machines, Oslo Metropolitan University, and other wonderful places.

+{% comment %}
 ### PhD Students (co-supervisor):

 - [**Tønnes Nygaard**](http://robotikk.net/) is studying evolutionary robotics at the University of Oslo, Department of Informatics and has created a open-source quadruped robotics platform with mechanically extensible legs for evolving control systems and robot morphology simultaneously during real-world activity.
 (2018-2020)
-- [**Benedikte Wallace**](https://www.hf.uio.no/ritmo/english/people/phd-fellows/benediwa/) is studying machine learning models of sound-related movement and dance, among other creative applications of artificial intelligence, at the RITMO Centre of Excellence, University of Oslo.
-(2018-2021)
+{% endcomment %}

 ## Student Projects

 I supervise student projects in sound and music computing, creativity support systems, computational creativity, music technology, and interactive systems.
 I'm interested in creating and studying new computing systems at the nexus of creative arts, physical embodiment, interaction, and intelligence.

+My available projects are listed on the [ANU School of Computing student project page](https://comp.anu.edu.au/study/projects/).

 Projects could involve: